ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/03_optimize.md

 <br />

 In the upcoming prompt, set a name for your new website and a specific domain name.
-Leave empty to publish the new website under the default domain of your ANSIS database.
+Leave empty to publish the new website under the default domain of your SYNER-CATALYST database.
 You can later set some country groups to redirect visitors to it using Geo IP.

 <br />
 Then, select a theme.
 This new website might have an entirely different purpose or audience than the first one.
 So feel free to go for a different theme!